vocdoni/dvote-solidity/README.md

      ||||`- autoStart
      |||`-- interruptible
      ||`--- dynamicCensus
-     |`---- allowVoteOverride
+     |`---- allowVoteOverwrite
      `----- encryptedMetadata
 ```

 ### autoStart

-- `false` ⇒ Will start by itself on block `startBlock`
+- `false` ⇒ Needs to be set to `READY` by the creator.
+Starts `PAUSED` by default.
-- `true` ⇒ Needs to be manually started by the admin
+- `true` ⇒ Will start by itself at block `startBlock`.

-Enforce `startBlock` > 0 accordingly
+`newProcess()` enforces `startBlock` > 0 accordingly

 ### interruptible

-- `false` ⇒ AUTO_END only
+- `false` ⇒ Only the Vochain can `END` the process at block `startBlock + blockCount`
-- `true` ⇒ The admin can end, pause and cancel, in addition to AUTO_END
+- `true` ⇒ In addition to the above, the admin can `END`, `PAUSE` and `CANCEL`
-    - Pausing a process prevents votes from being received. `numberOfBlocks` stays unchanged by now
+    - Pausing a process prevents votes from being received, `blockCount` stays unchanged by now

 ### dynamicCensus

 - `false` ⇒ Census is immutable
 - `true` ⇒ Census can be edited during the life-cycle of the process.
 Allowing to add, subtract new keys, or change the census entirely, to a process that has already started.
+    - Intended for long-term polls
-The admin has the opportunity to obscurely cheat by enabling keys and then remove them
+    - Warning: The admin has the opportunity to obscurely cheat by enabling keys and then removing them

-### allowVoteOverride
+### allowVoteOverwrite

 - `false` ⇒ Only the first vote is counted
-- `true` ⇒ The last vote is valid.
-The previous one can be overwritten up to `maxVoteOverwrites` times.
+- `true` ⇒ The last vote is counted.
+The previous vote can be overwritten up to `maxVoteOverwrites` times.

 ### encryptedMetadata